 - Men score significantly lower than women on the UK’s national well-being survey.

-- Nearly three times more men are alcohol dependent, or report frequent drug use than women.
+- Nearly three times more men have substance misuse issues than women.

 So there’s evidence there is a need for more support, and the IAPT data sets also show therapy is just as effective for men as for women.
 But too many men aren’t accessing the help that could make a real, potentially life-saving difference.